 Bisnode stated that such notice was in line with Article 14(5)(b) of the GDPR, which says that the information obligation is not necessary if the provision of information involves a disproportionate effort.

 Their line of defense is that the fulfillment of their obligation would cause unreasonably high costs of more than €7 million, which would defeat the purpose of the entire action.

 However, the Polish DPA did not interpret it the same way.
 After taking numerous factors into consideration they issued a €220.000 fine and gave Bisnode three months to notify around 6 million data subjects in order to rectify the situation.
 Arguably, the amount of the fine may not be considered shockingly huge, but it is definitely important because of the number of data subjects that it is regarding.

-This was the topic of a lot of discussion between experts because it is shedding more light into what the term “disproportionate effort” means according to the GDPR.
-It is said that the Bisnode will file a complaint against the controversial fine.
+This was the topic of a lot of discussion between experts because it is shedding more light on what the term “disproportionate effort” means according to the GDPR.